 Sprinkle the dry ingredients into the wet ingredients, stirring until combined.
 You might have to scrape down the sides of the mixing bowl once or twice during this process to ensure everything has been mixed in.

 Pour the cake batter into the prepared baking dish, and transfer to the oven.
 Bake for 20-23 minutes or until a toothpick comes out clean.

-Let the cake cool before attempting the frosting.
+Let the cake cool completely before frosting.
+Otherwise, the frosting will melt.

 Pro tip: Once the cake cools, pop it out of the baking dish.
 Wrap it in plastic wrap.
 Place it in the freezer.

 This cake calls for TWO different types of frosting.
 (Please note that we’re got a chocolate ganache and a strawberry cream cheese frosting base.
 We’re not making strawberry buttercream.)
 It’s a little extra, I know, but it’s utterly delightful, so go with me here.

 For the strawberry frosting, puree the strawberries in the blender.
 Then add the cream cheese, and blend until smooth.
 Next, add the powdered sugar and blend some more.